McFarlane Toys: DC Multiverse

 At the tail end of 2018, news broke that Mattel had lost the rights to create figures based on the characters of the DC Universe to Spin Master Studios after 15 years of producing DC merchandise.
 In February 2019, it was announced that McFarlane Toys had secured the rights to create 6"-12" collector figures based on the various comic books, movies, cartoons, live-action TV shows and video games featuring DC's characters.
-Dubbed DC Multiverse, the line will be aimed at adult collectors, in contrast to the all-ages oriented DC toys produced by Spin Master.
+A reboot of Mattel's DC Multiverse, the line will be aimed at adult collectors, in contrast to the all-ages oriented DC toys produced by Spin Master.
 In a subsequent interview with IGN, Todd McFarlane confirmed that the new figures will target the same collectors who bought other 6" superhero toy lines, such as Mattel's DC Universe Classics or Hasbro's Marvel Legends.
 He also revealed that the figures will use the new articulation system first seen in the company's Fortnite toys, meaning that they will all include between 18 and 24 points of articulation.

+In 2023, McFarlane Toys announced the next line of McFarlane Collector Edition would include a Superman figure.
+The Superman figure will sport Superman’s long hairstyle from the comic book, The Death of a Superman and will include a figure of Krypto the Superdog.
+The collector edition also includes Green Lantern Batman and Captain Carrot.
+The Captain Carrot figure includes four extra hands and a flight stand.
+The Green Lantern figure includes two energy effects, four extra hands, a power battery, and display base and the Superman figure includes two extra hands, Krypto and a display base.
+All figures include an art card.
+In December 2023, McFarlane announced a 2024 release of new action figures.
+The release includes Bizarro & Batzarro in a combined pack, Nightwing, Superman, and Red Robin Jokerized Gold label.